jpverkamp/blog/content/reviews/books/Guy Gavriel Kay/The Lions of Al-Rassan.md

 You have a land in turmoil, warring city states, religious fervor, and the potential (perhaps a bit more than that) of a looming holy war.

 > Time and steady governance would bring Jad back into Al-Rassan, the king had declared, not burnings and destruction.
-Ibero wasn’t entirely sure how that meshed with holy doctrine, but he kept silent in the presence of his betters.
+Ibero wasn’t entirely sure how that meshed with holy doctrine, but he kept silent in the N
+> presence of his betters.

 You have a half dozen points of view, from a warrior poet to a general to a physician to a young boy and more.